coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

 Dang, you know I thought that example would just work, but it looks like there are some tiny little dots present, which I think are artifacts of the ``castshadow`` call.
 I didn’t write the guts of that (Loïc Sander wrote something called a ``TranslationPen`` which is used by coldtype internally), so I don’t understand it completely, but it shouldn’t be difficult to devise a way to clean up those tiny specks by testing the ``bounds`` of each of the contours created by the ``TranslationPen``.
-We can do that by iterating over the individual contours by exploding the path into its constituent contours, then filtering those contours, these imploding those contours back into a single path again.
+We can do that by iterating over the individual contours by exploding the path into its constituent contours, then filtering those contours, then imploding those contours back into a single path again.
 We can also use the opportunity to demonstrate some debugging techniques, like isolating a single letter and blowing it up.

 .. code:: python